 Grooming can be an excellent chance to bond with your beloved canine companion.
 It can help them feel their best too!
-Here, our Everett vets offer you some advice on at-home dog grooming.
+Here, our the Pacific Northwest vets offer you some advice on at-home dog grooming.

 Grooming for Dogs

 Your dog's lifestyle and breed will largely determine what their grooming needs are.
 Most often, long-haired dogs will need more grooming than short haired breeds.
 Dogs who spend lots of time outside will also need more grooming than pups who love to lounge around inside all day.